antonpinchuk/node-jenkins-demo/README.md

 # CI/CD NodeJS, Jenkins and Docker Setup Tutorial

 ## Overview

-Below stuff took me 2 days to complete, just because I was new to Jenkins and stuck with a couple of basic configuration things.
+Below stuff took me 2 days to complete, just because I was new to Jenkins and stuck with a couple of basic configuration things (hope this article will help you to save your time).

 This tutorial is tight, requires understanding of DevOps fundamentals, plz refer to corresponding documentation for more details.

-Hope it will save your time.

 ## Challenge
 This tech challenge is composed of three parts: development, container creation and CI/CD.